montyshyama/htb-postman/README.md

   <img src="screenshots/20.png" width="738">
 </p>

-The Username & Password found above serves as a valid login credentials to the Webmin server.
+The Username & Password found above serves as a valid Login Credentials to the Webmin server.

 <p align="center">
   <img src="screenshots/21.png" width="738">
 </p>

-The Webmin Version 1.910 contains 'Package Updates' Remote Command Execution (Metasploit) Vulnerability.
+The Webmin Version 1.910 contains 'Package Updates' Remote Command Execution Vulnerability.
+The Metasploit module for the same also exists.

 * Start the Metasploit using following command: